MoviePlex: MoviePlex HD

 MoviePlex HD is a high definition simulcast feed of MoviePlex that broadcasts in the 1080i resolution format.
 IndiePlex and RetroPlex also maintain their own respective HD simulcasts, IndiePlex HD and RetroPlex HD.
 Unusual for a premium service, its multiplex channels have been available in HD for several years; however, the main MoviePlex channel in contrast did not have a high definition simulcast feed of its own until 2013.
-MoviePlex HD, IndiePlex HD and RetroPlex HD are currently available nationally on Dish Network, and regionally on certain cable providers.
+MoviePlex HD, IndiePlex HD and RetroPlex HD are all currently available nationally on the sat-TV system Dish Network, and regionally on certain cable providers.

 MoviePlex On Demand

 MoviePlex On Demand is MoviePlex's video on demand service, which launched on April 4, 2006.
-MoviePlex On Demand's rotating program selection incorporates select new titles that are added each Friday, alongside existing program titles held over from the previous one to two weeks.
+MoviePlex On Demand's rotating program selection incorporates select new titles that are added each Friday, alongside existing program titles held over from the previous version into two weeks.
 It is currently available to Comcast subscribers.

 MoviePlex Play

-MoviePlex Play was a website and mobile app that provided feature film content from MoviePlex available for streaming in standard or high definition.
+MoviePlex Play was a now-defunct website and mobile app that provided feature film content from MoviePlex available for streaming in standard or high definition.
 It was available to MoviePlex subscribers of AT&T U-verse and Cox Communications until it was merged with Starz.com on April 5, 2016.
-The MoviePlex Play iPad, iPhone and iPod Touch app was first released on December 18, 2012, followed by the release of the app for Android devices on May 7, 2013.
+The MoviePlex Play's iPad, iPhone and iPod Touch app was first released on December 18, 2012, followed by the release of the app for Android devices on May 7, 2013.

 Programming

-Although the channel is not purposely formatted as a family-oriented service, MoviePlex's primary channel does not broadcast films with a Motion Picture Association of America rating of "R" or a TV Parental Guideline rating of "TV-MA".
+Although the channel is not purposely formatted as a family-oriented service, MoviePlex's primary channel does not broadcast films with a Motion Picture Association of America rating of "R" nor a TV Parental Guideline rating of "TV-MA".
 This dates back to the channel's original format of running sampler blocks of Encore's multiplex channels, MoviePlex did not technically simulcast each Encore channel's programs as a result, scheduling films during each day's schedule that differed from those seen on the Encore networks in some timeslots.
 In contrast, IndiePlex and RetroPlex will televise films with those assigned ratings.